 Using the correct sized screwdriver, remove the lock from the stock.
 Take a dry toothbrush and scrub the mainspring, and the tumbler and sear.
 Apply a light coat of grease to the place where the mainspring mates with the tumbler, and to the half and full cock notches of the tumbler.
 Then take a damp patch and wipe the outer surface of the lock and the hammer.
 Pay particular attention to the recess on the hammer face.
 Clean spent caps and fouling out with a small screwdriver.
 Retrieve the nipple from the solvent can and wipe clean.
 Put a small amount of anti seize grease on the threads and re-install it in the breechplug or drum.
 Place the barrel back into the stock, locating the hooked breech into the standing breech and press the barrel/stock assembly back together.
 Replace the key.
 Wipe the stock with a lightly greased patch and it is ready to put away for the next time out.
 It is important to note that if you are using soap and water for a cleaning solution, it is best to plan on wiping the bore with a preservative once a day for the next several days, as rust will attempt to start in the bore.

 For cleaning I believe Blue Thunder Bore Solvent and Patch Lube is the best I have ever used.
 As noted at the start, I will not use products containing Hydrogen Peroxide, Alcohol, or Ammonia on my rifles, and I wouldn't use them on yours, either.
-Besides Blue Thunder, Thompson Center #13 is good, and so is Dixie Gun Works Black Solve.
-EZ Clean by Pyrodex works well with synthetic powders.
-CVA makes an excellent sabot solvent.
+Besides Blue Thunder, Thompson Center #13 is good.

 For cleaning patches, I like the old, original issue GI Patches, but they are getting difficult to find.
-In lieu of them, Ox Yoke cleaning patches are best.
+As a result, we started making and selling them.
 I prefer the square, GI style, but some people like the round patches better.
 For those that like to cut their own cleaning patches, a medium to heavy weight flannel with a thick knap is what to look for.
 Greases and preservatives Hands down, I think Bumblin' Bear Grease is the best on the market.
 It is a great preservative for all metal parts, it brings out a soft luster in the wood, and it's also a great leather dressing and preservative.
 It works well as a patch lube too.
 Second best lube is Young Lube.
 Then Wonder Lube by Ox Yoke and Bore Butter by Thompson Center are comparable with each other.
-Ballistol is a good preservative.
-However I have a problem with the odor.
-If you can tolerate the aroma, it works great.

 People make the false assumption that cleaning a muzzleloader is a long and tedious process.
 However, if done according to the above outlined procedure, it is relatively fast and easy.
 A little effort expended after each day's use will keep your muzzleloading firearm in excellent condition for as long as you care to keep it.
 Hopefully it will be handed down to someone who will continue the sport.